 Bibs

-This one is of course a no-brainer; bibs are a clothing saver during meals and teething.
-Plus, there’s not a whole lot worse than a baby having irritated skin due to wet clothes.
+Bibs are a clothing saver during meals and teething.
+Plus, there’s nothing worse than a baby with irritated skin due to wet clothes sitting on their sensitive skin.

 Special Blankets and Stuffed Animals